aimlcommunitybd/public-docs/legal/code-of-conduct.md

 - By participating in any live sessions (e.g., Q&A, workshops, discussions), you consent to being recorded.
 - These recordings may be published on community platforms (e.g., LinkedIn, YouTube) for educational purposes.
 - If you do not wish to be recorded, you may choose not to speak, turn off your camera, or refrain from joining the session.
+- Participants may take personal notes for educational purposes but may not record, screenshot, or redistribute session content without explicit permission from presenters and community moderators.
+- Unauthorized recording or distribution of community content may result in immediate removal from the community.

 #### **2. Content Sharing & Intellectual Property**
 - Ensure that you have the right to share any research, projects, or tutorials you post.
 - Do not disclose confidential or proprietary information from your employer, client, or organization without permission.
 - Open-source contributions are encouraged, but proper credit must be given to original creators.
+- Presenters retain ownership of their original materials, but grant **AI/ML Professional Community Bangladesh** rights to record, edit, and publish session content across various community platforms and channels for educational purposes.

 #### **3. Privacy & Data Protection**
 - Do not share private conversations, personal data, or sensitive information of community members without their consent.